 As we can see, self-care is about a lot more than just healthcare.
 And this is why it’s so powerful.
-When we are intentional with our self-care practice, we are addressing the multidimensional aspects of good health, well-being, and happiness.
+When we are intentional, we are addressing the multidimensional aspects of good health, well-being, and happiness.

 But I’m Just Too Busy

 Before we touch on my favorite practices for the busy entrepreneur, I just want to take a moment to address the most common opposition people have when it comes to self-care.

 Despite the benefits, many people feel they just do not have the time for self-care.
 Whilst I understand that many people have hectic lives with little free time, I would stress that it’s important to make time nonetheless.